openshift-homeroom/lab-workshop-content/workshop/content/finish.md

 oc delete all,serviceaccount,rolebinding,configmap -l app=custom-workshop
 ```

-To delete the workshop itself, from where ever you originally deployed the workshop, run:
+To delete the workshop itself, from where you originally deployed the workshop, run:

 ```copy
 oc delete all,serviceaccount,rolebinding,configmap -l app=sample-workshop